 Outside the UK, many women living with HIV use PrEP drugs as part of HIV treatment during breastfeeding.

 Only very small amounts of FTC and TD are present in breast milk.
 These low levels are not harmful.

-A UK community website has lots of information about PrEP and women.
+UK community websites with lots of information about PrEP and women.